If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 PKMN RG Famitsu Cerulean City Early.png PKMN RG Famitsu Cerulean City Early Reconstructions.png PKMN RG Famitsu Cerulean City Final.png

 In December 1995, the magazine Famitsu published a promotional advert for Red and Green featuring a screenshot of the player in Cerulean City.
 As it turns out, this picture is from a slightly earlier version of the game, as a middle-aged NPC can be seen sitting beside the Cerulean Gym, the final games instead having a young male NPC in this spot.
 Moreover, the flowers lack their outline, making them blend in with the grass more.
-This early sprite can still be found in the final game's data, unused.
+This early tile can still be found in the final game's data, unused.

 (Source: Space World '95 Guidebook)